xiong-frank/SourceCounter/ReadMe.md

 ## Source Counter
 A source code line counting tool based on C++.
 It analyzes and count the source code of a specified path, and output the number of files, physical lines, code lines, comment lines and blank lines in different languages.

-##### Version: 1.0.0
+##### Version: 1.0.1

 ### Installation
-* The command line executable programs for multiple platforms are provided in the release page.
+* The command line executable programs for multiple platforms are provided in the [Release Page](https://github.com/xf-bnb/SourceCounter/releases).
 You can download them to the local computer for decompression and run them in the terminal.
 * You can also choose to build your own.
 We provide the project settings and scripts for different platforms, refer to [How to build](#How-to-build).

 ### How to use